Austrian Alps Guided Walking Holiday

 Lunches are at your expense.
 We usually stop at a Mountain Hutte along the trail or we may pack a lunch.
 The huttes serve traditional regional specialties and are home-made from locally produced ingredients.
 There are supermarkets nearby where you can purchase fruits, snacks and water if desired.

-Dinner is served in the hotel’s dining room and offers a choice of traditional Austrian starters, entrées and sweets and is served to you.
+Dinner is served to you in the hotel’s dining room and offers a choice of traditional Austrian starters, entrées and sweets.
 There are vegetarian options as well as a salad bar.
 There may be one evening where dinner is a hot buffet.
-Some of the more recognizable traditional dishes include Wiener Schnitzel, Schweinsbraten, Kasepatzle, Kaiserschmarren and Brettljause.

 Holiday Price Includes